formal-land/coq-of-rust/docs/PROOF.md

 {{ env , state | f (φ x1) ... (φ xn) ⇓ inl (φ (simu_f x1 ... xn)) | state }}
 ```

-To simplify the verification process, it is better if the Rust code is written in a stateless style, using only immutable data structures.
-This way, we can totally avoid reasoning about the state of the program.
+To simplify the verification process it is better if the Rust code is written in a stateless style, using only immutable data structures.
+When this is the case we can totally avoid reasoning about the state of the program.

-To state the equality of the simulation we can use:
+To prove the equality of the simulation we can use:

-- the tactic `run_symbolic` that simplifies common cases
+- the tactic `run_symbolic` that simplifies common cases,
-- explicit calls to the constructors of the inductive `proofs.M.Run.t`
+- explicit calls to the constructors of the inductive `proofs.M.Run.t`.

-Showing that a simulation is equal is not obvious, and we need to make a few choices in this proof.
+Showing that a simulation is equal is not obvious, and we need to make a few choices in the proof.
 In particular:

 - We have to find, in the generated Coq code, the name for the functions, associated functions or trait instances that are called in the Rust code (the name resolution is done at this point).
 - We have to decide how to allocate the memory.

-## Allocation of the memory
+## Allocating the memory

-In order to simplify the proofs, we have a choice in the way we allocate it.
-The default choice would be to use an infinite array, where the memory addresses are indexes in this array.
+We can choose how we allocate the memory.
+The default choice is to use an infinite array, where the memory addresses are indexes in this array.
 But this does not give much structure for the proofs.

 Instead we can provide our own memory when defining the simulations.
-See the trait `proofs.M.State.Trait` for that.
+A memory is an instance of the trait `proofs.M.State.Trait`.
 The memory will typically be a record of options of `Value.t`, where each field of the record is what we are planning to allocate.
-The memory may also contain a list when the number of allocations is not statically known.
+This record would have three fields for a program with three global mutable variables.
+The memory can also contain a list for when the number of allocations is not statically known, or any other data structure that is convenient to model the memory.

 When verifying the equality of a simulation, we have a choice to make when allocating a new value (the `M.alloc` call):

 - The first choice is to use an immutable value with `Run.CallPrimitiveStateAllocImmediate`.
 In that case the address of the value is the value itself.
 We can later read it but we will be stuck in the proof if we attempt to write in it.
 This is the preferred choice for values that we will not modify, and this should be the case of most intermediate Rust values.
 - The second choice is to use a mutable value with `Run.CallPrimitiveStateAllocMutable`.
 In that case, the address of the value is the address of the value in the memory.
 We can later read and write in it.
 This is required for values that we will modify, for example values declared with `let mut` or using interior mutability.
-We can choose any address that is not already allocated, and select the address that will simplify the proof the most.
+We can choose any address that is not already allocated, selecting the address that will simplify the proof the most.

 ## Simulations of the traits